-Grand Staircase-Escalante National Monument is a 1.9 million-acre secret in southern Utah.
+Grand Staircase-Escalante National Monument is a 1.9 million-acre secret in Utah.
 Not quite sure how it’s remained so hidden but I’ve lived in Utah my entire life and barely knew about it.
-But within its vast borders are more slot canyons than you can swing a cat at.
-It has replaced Zion as my new favorite red rock area.
+But within its vast borders are more slot canyons than than anywhere in the U.S. It has replaced Zion as my new favorite park.

 Whatever you do, don’t refer to any of the trails as “trails.”
 The rangers don’t much like this.

 The ranger corrected me three times during our conversation when I used the word “trail” to talk about the pathway to a slot canyon I was searching for.
 He explained that the park doesn’t maintain any trails so whatever path I may find myself on may or may not lead anywhere.
 (He was right, learned that lesson for myself.)
 While I understand his concern, I think he’s fighting a losing battle keeping visitors from using the word trail.

 The lack of established trails and campgrounds is a big part of why the monument is far off most people’s radar.
 All of the roads through the park are maintained gravel roads and most of the trails (excuse me, paths) are several miles off the paved road.
 I got lost on the way to the first slot I visited because I followed a beaten path to nowhere.
 Luckily, I had a map to get me back on track.

 The closest slot I found to the highway ten miles down a gravel road.
 But you know what else I found there—no line of people heading down the path.
 Difficult to get to but the beauty and the wildness, so worthwhile.